Sarah627/Java_miniatures/README.md

  ![calculator example refined](/images/CalculateRefinement%20class.png)

 - now everything looks really abstracted you don't know how this method process the opertaions but you know what it does!

+- another point woth mentioning is that the parameter list is called the formal parameters, when you `actually` passing values to the method then it's called actual parameters or arguments:
+- parameter list: formal `paramters`.
+- passing actual values: `arguments`.

+#### Method Invokation: